 VIDEO: Click on the picture above to watch Attorney Steve explain how you can file a federal trademark WITHOUT using an IP lawyer.
 This is general legal information only and NOT legal advice or a substitute for legal advice.
 Make sure to SUBSCRIBE to our popular legal channel by clicking on the Red “V” for Victory!
-We are now over 8,800 subscribers and over 1.2 million video views.
+We are now over 17,800 subscribers and over 2 million video views.
 Keep in mind there are risks to filing a trademark without an attorney.
 Using our name on a trademark application without consent is not permitted under any circumstance.

 Trademarks are valuable corporate assets for many companies and it can be for yours as well.
 We can help your business file for federal trademark protection and help you monitor and protect your trademarks and domain names in the digital marketplace.
 This may include sending cease and desist letters where appropriate and/or filing federal trademark infringement actions.
 This blog talks generally about trademarks and services we can provide to help small and medium-sized businesses on up to large nationwide and international companies.